iovation/deviceprint-SDK-iOS/README.md

-A more extensive example, including submitting a blackbox in an HTTP request, may be found in the `SampleUIKitViewController` class for both Swift (iovSampleSwift) and Objective-C (iovSample) in the sample Xcode projects included in the FraudForce SDK download.
+A more extensive example, including submitting a blackbox in an HTTP request, may be found in the `SampleUIKitViewController` class for both Swift (iovSampleSwift) and Objective-C (iovSample) in the sample Xcode projects included in the Device Risk SDK download.

 WebKit Integration
 ------------------